 Because of the low interest rates on most home equity loans, borrowing against the equity in your home may be a good way to consolidate higher-interest debt, such as credit card debt.
 You can ditch the high APR in favor of a low monthly payment.
-However, make sure you have a plan in place to pay off the home equity loan and keep from acquiring more credit card debt.
+Just make sure you have a plan in place to pay off the home equity loan while monitoring credit card debt.

-A home equity loan can also allow you to borrow a substantial amount of money, usually much more than you can get in a personal loan.
-You can get the money as a lump sum payment if you take a traditional home equity loan, or you can choose a home equity line of credit and borrow exactly the amount you need.
+Another advantage of a home equity loan is that you can also typically qualify for much more than you can get in a personal loan.
+You can get the money as a lump sum payment if you take a traditional home equity loan, or you can choose a home equity line of credit and borrow the exact amount that you need.

-Interest paid on a home equity loan may be tax-deductible, provided you used the money to improve or renovate the home you borrowed against.
-According to the Tax Cuts and Jobs Act of 2017, homeowners are allowed to deduct the interest paid on a home equity loan up to $100,000, but only if the loan is used to improve or renovate the property that secures it.
-However, you can only deduct interest on mortgages up to $750,000, so if your home equity loan puts you above that limit, you may miss out on some of the tax benefits.
+Home equity loan tax benefits should also be considered when weighing the pros and cons of home equity loan.
+The great news is that interest paid on a home equity loan may be tax deductible.
+According to the Tax Cuts and Jobs Act of 2017, homeowners are allowed to deduct the interest paid on a home equity loan up to $100,000, but only if the loan is used to improve or renovate the property (your home) that secures it.
+However, you can only deduct interest on mortgages up to $750,000, so if your home equity loan puts you above that limit, you may miss out on some of the home equity loan tax benefits.